the-road-to-learn-react/the-road-to-react/manuscript/react-styling/styled-components.md

 `;
 ~~~~~~~

 CSS-in-JS with styled components shifts the focus of defining styles to actual React components.
-Styled Components are style defined as React components without the intermediate CSS file.
-If a styled component isn't used in a JavaScript, your IDE/editor will tell you.
+Styled Components are styles defined as React components without the intermediate CSS file.
+If a styled component isn't used in JavaScript, your IDE/editor will tell you.
 Styled Components are bundled next to other JavaScript assets in JavaScript files for a production-ready application.
 There are no extra CSS files, but only JavaScript when using the CSS-in-JS strategy.
 Both strategies, CSS-in-JS and CSS-in-CSS, and their approaches (e.g. Styled Components and CSS Modules) are popular among React developers.
 Use what suits you and your team best.

 ### Exercises: